Frequently Asked Questions

 If we do not have a therapist match, we will let you know right away and provide referrals to other practices we trust that may better meet your needs.

 If you use insurance, we will verify your plan and determine your appointment costs.
-If you’re paying out of pocket, we will discuss options, including cost reduction or matching with a therapist intern at a lower fee.
+Paying out of pocket?
+We will discuss options, including cost reduction or matching with a therapist intern at a lower fee.
 We will email you to discuss options or, if you’re using insurance, to explain expected costs.
 We want to avoid surprise bills.

-Once a therapist match is made and payment is established, we will set your first appointment and email you a link to complete intake forms.
+Once a therapist match is made and payment is established, we will set your first appointment and email you a link to complete the intake forms.
 Forms must be completed before your first appointment.
-If the scheduled time doesn’t work or you want a different therapist, just email or call us.
+If the scheduled time doesn’t work or you want a different therapist, just email or call/text 517-798-6745.

 No referral needed.
 You can reach out to us directly to start therapy.

 That’s a valid place to be.
 You can contact us to ask questions before committing.
 Some people start with a single session to see how it feels, then decide whether to continue.
-Others prefer to talk first over the phone.
+Others prefer to call us first or schedule a short consultation with the therapist to see if it might be a good fit.
 Whatever pace feels right, we will meet you there.

-We’ll tell you straight away rather than waste your time.
-If we don’t have a clinician who fits what you’re looking for and you don’t want to work with an ally, we’d rather refer you to a practice that does fit than have you settle for a worse match.
+We’ll tell you if we don’t have a clinician who fits what you’re looking for, and you have selected not to work with an ally.
+We’d rather refer you to a practice that does fit your preferences.
 We’d rather lose you as a client than keep you as a disappointed one.

 Yes, absolutely.
 Fit matters in therapy, and the first match isn’t always right.
 If you want to switch for any reason, including ones you don’t want to explain, let your therapist or our intake team know.
-If we do not have a therapist at our practice who is a good match for the transfer, then we will offer you referrals to other practices that we have trusting relationships with.
+If we do not have a therapist at our practice who is a good match for the transfer, then we will offer you referrals to other practices with which we have a trusting relationship.
 Either way, we will support your transfer without judgment.

 Yes, that is our aim.
 However, there are times when you may see a different therapist.
 Here are some examples of when this may happen.
 There may be other reasons not listed here.

-- Your therapist has determined that your symptoms have met the criteria for a diagnosis that they are not equipped to treat due to a lack of training.
-If this occurs, your therapist will have a conversation with you about this and work collaboratively with you to explore options.
+• Your therapist has determined that your symptoms have met the criteria for a diagnosis that they are not equipped to treat due to a lack of training.
+If this occurs, your therapist will discuss it with you and work collaboratively to explore options.

-- If your therapist will be out of the office for a week or more, then your therapist may discuss with you possible other therapists on our team you can schedule with until your therapist returns.
+• If your therapist will be out of the office for a week or more, they may discuss with you other therapists on our team you can schedule with until their return.
 Even if you initially decide not to schedule with anyone else, we know this sometimes changes.
-You are welcome to contact us and request an appointment with another therapist while your therapist is away.
-If the therapist you meet with while your therapist is on leave feels like a better match for you and you want to continue meeting with them, this is an option, as long as the therapist has availability.
+You are welcome to contact us and request an appointment.
+If the therapist you meet with while your therapist is away feels like a better match for you and you want to continue meeting with them, this is an option, as long as the therapist has availability.

 The first appointment is typically 60–90 minutes.
-It’s a thorough first conversation where your therapist will go over your intake forms and ask about you, your concerns, your support system, your health, and your history, so they understand the full picture of your life before the work begins.
+It’s a thorough first conversation where your therapist will go over your intake forms, review some of our policies, and ask about you, your concerns, your support system, your health, and your history, so they understand the full picture of your life before the work begins.
+Your therapist will also give you time to ask questions.
 Ongoing therapy sessions are typically 55 minutes long.
-Your therapist will also give you time to ask questions and review with you some of our policies that you will also read about when you complete intake forms.

 Most clients start with weekly appointments, especially in the first few months.
 As therapy goes on, appointment frequency may change.
 Your therapist will help you find a schedule that fits your needs and your life.